huyphams/Mapper/README.md

 - Included networking and many utils.
 - Work fine with Objective-C and Swift.
 - Have binding and it will not crash when you forgot remove KVO before release object.
+- Mapper uses runtime functions but super fast because it cached all properties when init Model for the first time.

 #### Cons